Darkstar: The Interactive Movie: Soundtrack

 The soundtrack to Darkstar was composed and performed by Jimmy Pitts (keyboards and pianos), Bill Bruce (guitars and percussion), and J. Allen Williams (bass guitar) under the moniker "Progressive Sound And MetalWorx".
 Two other performers include Brent Frazier (guitars) and James Lee Dillard (percussion).
 Additional music for was composed by Ruell Chappell, an original member of the Ozark Mountain Daredevils.
 Though the soundtrack was originally intended to feature over an hour of music by the rock band Rush, negotiations with Universal Music eventually dissolved and Williams was forced to replace much of the footage with an entirely original score.

-The soundtrack was released in tandem with the game and features 38 tracks of music on a 2-disk set.
+The soundtrack was released in tandem with the game and features 38 tracks of music on a 2-disc set.

 Reception for the soundtrack has been positive.
 In a review of Darkstar at diehardgamefan.com, Alex Lucard rated the soundtrack as "Unparalleled" and wrote, "This is without a doubt one of the the [sic] best scores I have heard all year."